mathieuboudreau/qmt-optimization/README.md

 ### Run all tests

 Running all tests is a time consuming and processor-intensive process.
-On a stock MacBook pro, this can take up to 20 minutes.
+On a standard MacBook pro, this can take 20 to 30 minutes minutes.
 You should only need to do this after a fresh install of the software, after updating your MATLAB version, or if an unknown error occurred during your workflow.